 When you sit on the patio at Chelsea’s Kitchen for dinner, you can soak up the colorful sunset and the reflection on the canal.
 It’s a perfect atmosphere.

 But it wasn’t always this way.
 Before Chelsea’s Kitchen, there was a previous restaurant on that same land.
 In fact, where Chelsea’s Kitchen sits today was the old parking lot.
 You would get out of your car, glance at the canal, and then walk away from it to the front door of the restaurant.

 It took creative minds to see that this was all wrong.
 They fixed the problem by starting over.
 They flipped the parking lot and the restaurant.

 Here’s a secret that’s not a secret: the most gorgeous homes in Arizona all had Berghoff Design Group create their landscape.

 They are, without a doubt, the most talented team of garden designers and craftsmen.

 Their landscapes and gardens get national exposure for Phoenix.
 They’ve created the “new postcard” of what Phoenix living can be.

 Have you ever been riding your bike through a neighborhood in Arcadia or PV and stopped to take a selfie for Instagram?
-I guarantee that perfect yard in the background is a Berghoff project.
+I guarantee that the perfect yard in the background is a Berghoff project.

 Then there is this: